-Richard Bergman, PhDEconomics, Statistics and Life Cycle Analysis Research
+Richard Bergman, PhDStatistics, Life Cycle Analysis, and Economics Research

 One Gifford Pinchot Drive

 Conduct system and scale-up analyses using robust artificial intelligence (AI)-based data analyticsLife-cycle and techno-economic assessment of bio-based productsDeveloping new and updating wood product life-cycle assessment data for creating business-to-business Environmental Product DeclarationsCarbon impacts of wood productsConsequential life-cycle analysis of products produced from biomass thermo-chemical conversion and densificationThe effect of timing of GHG issions on climate change impacts for harvesting, production, use and disposal of building productsDynamic carbon inventory of the life cycle of wood products in conjunction with working forestsLife-cycle primary energy and carbon footprint of recovering wood from buildings for reuse